splunk/addonfactory-ucc-generator/docs/uccignore.md

 If we want to remove only for one specific platform, we need to provide the exact path e.g. **`lib/3rdparty/windows/pycache.pyc`**.

 In case no file is found for the specified pattern, you will see an appropriate warning message.

-This feature has been deprecated from UCC framework as of v5.53.0 as the feature is ambiguous.
-You can achieve the same functionality using [additional_packaging.py](https://splunk.github.io/addonfactory-ucc-generator/additional_packaging/).
-The `cleanup_output_files` provides a feature to clean up files after the source code has been copied.